gau-nernst/vision-toolbox/README.md

 ### torchvision

 Some torchvision classification models are ported to use with the toolbox.
 They can output multiple feature map levels.

+- For MobileNet and EfficientNet models, intermediate outputs are taken after the first 1x1 conv expansion layer of the strided MBConv block.
+See Section 6.2 of [MobileNetv2 paper](https://arxiv.org/abs/1801.04381) and Section 6.3 of [MobileNetv3 paper](https://arxiv.org/abs/1905.02244).
+- To use weights from the new PyTorch training recipe, go to torchvision's [prototype](https://github.com/pytorch/vision/tree/main/torchvision/prototype/models) directory and copy weights URLs (labelled as `ImageNet1K_V2`) from their respective models' files.

 ResNet: